jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 ---

-Q: How does Singularity interact with Captain America SC with other characters appearing, along with the Captain himself?
+Q: How does Singularity interact with Captain America SC's **Inspire** with other characters appearing, along with the Captain himself?

+A:

 # [SP//dr](http://vs.tcgbrowser.com/images/cards/big/CV2-007.jpg)